 You get this free report and many others when you sign up for Cabot Wealth Daily, our free wealth-building advisory.

-The business is now roughly composed by earnings of 40% wireless, 20% consumer entertainment (including DirecTV and other cable services, fixed line and internet), 20% fixed phone lines for businesses, 15% media (including HBO) and the rest in Latin American wireless and satellite TV.
+The business’s earnings now break down as follows: 40% wireless, 20% consumer entertainment (including DirecTV and other cable services, fixed line and internet), 20% fixed phone lines for businesses, 15% media (including HBO) and the rest in Latin American wireless and satellite TV.

 I don’t like the focus on all those other businesses.
 Conglomerates tend to eventually start divesting themselves of noncore businesses to unlock shareholder value.
 And these businesses are mature and changing rapidly.
 Cable TV and fixed phone lines are quickly fading away as streaming services and wireless appear poised to make them obsolete.
 I know I won’t have cable TV or a fixed phone line in the near future.
 I’m not an outlier, as pay TV subscribership is down 22% since 2015.

-Media content is good but it’s hard to predict where it’s going with the emergence of Netflix, Amazon Prime, Hulu and YouTube.
+Media content is good but it’s hard to predict where it’s going with the emergence of Netflix, Amazon Prime, Hulu, YouTube and now Apple TV+ and Disney+.
 And now AT&T has forked over $85 billion for Time Warner.
-Now, the company is laden with a massive $160 billion debt load while it also invests big on 5G technology.
+Now, the company is laden with a massive $199 billion debt load while it also invests big on 5G technology.

 Investors didn’t like the Time Warner acquisition either—the stock was down 22% for 2018 despite decent operating performance.
 Revenues grew 6.4% and earnings were 15.4% higher for the year.
 As well, the company anticipates solid free cash flow growth of 16% in 2019.
-At the same time, AT&T stock is trading well below its historic valuations with a massive 6.55% dividend yield.
-And with a payout of 60% of free cash flow, that dividend should be safe.
+At the same time, AT&T stock is trading well below its historic valuations with a hefty 5.43% dividend yield.

 Under the circumstances, the stock should also hold up well if the market turns south.
 However, even with cash flow growth AT&T will need every bit of it to service the debt, build the 5G network and pay the dividend.
 Even if everything goes well, it’s hard to see how the company can deliver much in terms of capital appreciation.
 I wouldn’t rush to sell T stock if I already owned it … but I wouldn’t buy it here either.